BLOOMBERG Arts InternSHIP: college

 Background

-Did your BAI experience spark a lasting interest in the arts sector?
-If you’re ready to continue your arts career journey, the Studio Arts Internship: College program offers a unique opportunity to delve deeper into the field.
+Did your Bloomberg Arts Intern high school internship spark a lasting interest in the arts sector?
+If you’re ready to continue your arts career journey, the Bloomberg Arts Internship: College program offers a unique opportunity to delve deeper into the field.

-ADVANCE YOUR CREATIVE JOURNEY THAT BEGAN WITH BAI
+ADVANCE YOUR CREATIVE JOURNEY THAT BEGAN IN HIGH SCHOOL

 SHAPE THE FUTURE OF ARTS & CULTURE.
 FORGE YOUR CAREER.